Duncan Campbell (journalist, born 1944): Journalist

 Campbell was a copywriter for advertising agency Ogilvy & Mather before he quit in 1971, aged 26, to visit India, and pursue an ambition to become a journalist.
 Decades later, he turned the experience of the trip into his first novel, The Paradise Trail.

-Prior to joining The Guardian, Campbell worked for the London Daily News and City Limits (both defunct), Time Out and LBC Radio.
-He has also worked on BBC Radio Five Live's Crime Desk programme.
+Campbell worked for the London Daily News and City Limits (both defunct), Time Out and LBC Radio, prior to joining The Guardian in 1987, becoming the paper's crime correspondent and going on to serve as its Los Angeles correspondent for five years.
+He also worked on BBC Radio 5 Live's Crime Desk programme.

-In June 2009, it was announced by The Guardian that Campbell would take voluntary redundancy and he now works as a freelance writer, including for The Guardian.
+In June 2009, it was announced by The Guardian that Campbell would take voluntary redundancy and he worked as a freelance writer, including for The Guardian.

-Campbell is a former chair of the Crime Reporters' Association, for four years in the 1990s, and winner of the Bar Council Legal Reporting Award for Newspaper Journalist of the Year in 1992.
+Campbell was a chair of the Crime Reporters' Association, for four years in the 1990s, and winner of the Bar Council Legal Reporting Award for Newspaper Journalist of the Year in 1992.

 Author

 Fiction

-Campbell is the author of two novels, the first of which, The Paradise Trail, was published in 2008.
+Campbell was the author of two novels, the first of which, The Paradise Trail, was published in 2008.
 Set largely in India in 1971, it is partly a murder mystery and partly an affectionate depiction of life on the "hippie trail": the cheap hotels and eating places, the music, the drug-fuelled conversations.
 According to the reviewer for the Socialist Review: "One impressive aspect of this book is the almost seamless blending of quite mundane events such as cricket matches with serious issues like imperialism, British and Indian politics, and death.
 Campbell makes important points through his characters without rendering them ridiculous – no mean feat considering the main characters are permanently stoned hippies and a frustrated hotelier.
 One of the reviews on the back of the book described it as 'a great beach read', but I'd go further than that – it's a great read whether you're on a beach or not."
 According to The Independent: "Duncan Campbell skilfully traces how the paradise trail upon which these naive hopefuls stumble leads painfully back to the very selves they had hoped to flee."

-Campbell's second novel was If It Bleeds (2009), which one reviewer summed up by saying: "What you've got here is a cracking good yarn, told with verve and humour.
+Campbell's second novel was If It Bleeds (2009), described in the Camden New Journal as "an entertaining and fast-moving comedy about the real and unreal shared world of literary criminals, downtrodden journalists and police desperate to be seen to be doing a good job", while another reviewer summed it up by saying: "What you've got here is a cracking good yarn, told with verve and humour.
 Can we have a follow-up?"